adrwxyz/classic.adrw.xyz/_posts/2015-12-31-leisure-reading-part-2.md

 And leading up to death, is aging.
 In the Western world, aging often culminates in stay in a nursing home with progressively greater levels of care from assisted living to complete hospital style nursing.
 The elderly are treated more like patients than people, have their independence stripped from them, and lose a sense of purpose for their life.

-Atul Gawande addresses the important question, "is there a better way?" with the perspective that only a surgeon can bring.
+>Atul Gawande addresses the important question, "is there a better way?" with the perspective that only a surgeon can bring.

 He works through the history of elderly care in the Western world, and how it works very differently everywhere else.
 While Western families move their elderly into nursing homes, most elderly in the rest of the world move in with their children's families.

 Multiple generations live under one roof.
 Grandchildren keep grandparents entertained and active.
 Grandparents pass wisdom on in day to day life, not just in hour long visits while they lay in a hospital bed.
 Nursing care happens in the family home where elderly can remain in a place they know with people they love.

-Having volunteered in a nursing home since May, I found myself starting to question how I wanted to grow old.
+>Having volunteered in a nursing home since May, I found myself starting to hope that I never ended up here myself.
+I'd much rather spend my last months at home.

 *Being Mortal* helped me realize that the vast majority of doctors don't know when to say "enough is enough".
 At some point, more medical treatment isn't worth it when the extra weeks of life you might get aren't a life worth living.

 I'm only 20, but long before I have to make these decisions for myself, I'll watch how my parents help my grandparents through these stages of life.
 Years after that, I'll help my parents do the same.
-And one day I hope my kids will be there to help me.
+And one day I hope my kids will be there for me.

 ##Other Readings
 I also finished reading *The Hobbit* by J.R.R.
 Tolkien and *You and Me Forever* by Francis and Lisa Chan.
 Francis is one of my favourite authors of all time and his book on building a marriage with perspective of eternity is excellent.